 Introduction to Psychology – LETU PSYC 2013 or Honors – SPRING

 Psychology is the scientific study of behavior and mental processes.
-This class will delve into fundamental theories, issues, and procedures relating to the human experience.
-Biological, social, environmental, cultural, and religious factors will be critiqued as they relate to both cognitive and physical development.
+This class will delve into the biological, social, environmental, cultural, and religious factors that effect the human experience as they relate to both cognitive and physical development.
 Understanding how people perceive the world is key to understanding how and why we think, do and say what we think, do and say.

 Through understanding theories of development, perception, behavior and interaction, we will begin to unpack a greater understanding for the thoughts and actions of both ourselves as well as others.
 We will touch on many topics within Psychology including: Neuropsychology, Human Development, Gender, Perception, Learning, Memory, Motivation, Emotion, Stress, Personality, Therapies, and Abnormal Psychology.